inokab/microservice/README.md

 ## Technical Notes

-I wanted to aim for simplicity in the implementation.
-These are the following steps were taken:
+My goal was to achieve simplicity in the implementation process.
+The following steps were taken:

 ### Database Schema